Invokana Settlement & Financial Compensation Information

 In December 2016, the U.S. Judicial Panel on Multidistrict Litigation (JPML) centralized 55 Invokana lawsuits for trial in New Jersey.
 The JMPL ordered consolidation due to the commonality of claims made in California, Georgia, Illinois, Kentucky, Louisiana, and Minnesota.
 Federal Judge Brian R. Martinotti will preside over cases solely representing Invokana patient injuries.
 The MDL excludes 44 additional lawsuits involving similar SGLT2 inhibitor drugs such as Farxiga, Jardiance or Xigduo XR.
 Despite mounting evidence from studies in addition to injured patient allegations, J&J still markets Invokana for lowering blood sugar.

 If either you or a loved one experienced serious health complications while taking Invokana, you may have a claim.
 To start your free, no-obligation claim review, click the button below now.
+Once you’ve submitted your information, an experienced lawyer will get in touch to discuss your compensation options.

 Check eligibility for compensation.